-This type of service should not be billed at the regular ALS reimbursement rate, which is established for those providers who deliver ALS and transport the patient in the provider's vehicle.
+This type of service should not be billed at the regular ALS reimbursement fee, which is established for those providers who deliver ALS and transport the Medicaid enrollee in the provider's vehicle.

-ALS-assist services can only be billed if the LDSS has established a unique reimbursement amount for this service.
+ALS-assist services can only be billed if the county has an established, unique reimbursement amount for this service.

-Billing for Advanced Life Support services vs. Basic Life Support Services
+Billing for Advanced Life Support Services vs. Basic Life Support Services

-Ambulance companies may not bill Medicaid for both basic life support services (BLS) and advanced life support services when advanced life support service is provided.
-This type of billing is incorrect for those counties that have established separate rates for advanced life support and basic life support services.
+Ambulance companies may not bill Medicaid for both basic life support services (BLS) and advanced life support services when advanced life support service is provided as the provision of advanced life support services includes the delivery of basic life support services.
+This type of billing is incorrect for those counties that have established separate fees for advanced life support and basic life support services.